ULHPC/ulhpc-docs/docs/data/backups.md

 !!! info "UL HPC backup policy"

     Data are copied live from the GPFS file system to a backup server (due to limitation regarding snapshots in GPFS).
-The backup data are copied to a Disaster Recovery Site (DSR) in a location outside the server room where the primary backup server is located.
+The backup data are copied to a Disaster Recovery Site (DRS) in a location outside the server room where the primary backup server is located.

 <!--backup-ulhpc-end-->